Holographic models of non-Fermi liquid metals revisited: an effective field theory approach: A holographic model of an ersatz Fermi liquid

 A related subtlety is that we need to make sure that the gauge field in the bulk really can be interpreted as an $\mathrm{LU}(1)$ gauge field on $M$, rather than a $\mathrm{U}(1)$ gauge field on $M \times S^1$.
 According to the discussion at the end of Section \ref{subsec:emergent_symmetry}, this means that the action must have the property that $j^\theta = \frac{\delta S}{\delta A_\mu}$ is identically zero (at least in the absence of a magnetic field).
 If we just wrote down the Maxwell action for a $\mathrm{U}(1)$ gauge field on $M \times S^1$, it would not satisfy this property.

 Instead, we will employ a Maxwell action of the form

 where here the Greek letters range over the 4 dimensions of the space-time manifold $M$, but not over the $\theta$ direction (we will follow this index convention throughout the rest of the paper).
 Here $g$ with no subscripts refers to the metric on the 4-dimensional space-time, which obeys the Einstein equations (and $\sqrt{-g}$ is the square-root of its determinant).
-We have also found it convenient to introduce $g_{\theta \theta}$, which is the component of the metric along the $\theta$ direction.
-This does not obey the Einstein equations; instead we will just assume that $g_{\theta \theta}$ is some function of $\theta$ (independent of the space-time coordinate), which forms part of the parameters of the model.
-We have also absorbed an overall coupling constant that could appear in front of \eqnref{eq:maxwell} into $g_{\theta \theta}$.
+For generality, we have allowed the coupling constant $\alpha(\theta)$ for this Maxwell Lagrangian to be $\theta$-dependent.

 As a side note, let us remark that there are some intriguing suggestions \cite{Lu_2302} that for a system with a global $\mathrm{U}(1)$ symmetry on a space-time $\partial M \times S^1$, with a 't Hooft anomaly described by \eqnref{eq:conservation_eqn} with $m\neq 0$, the condition $j^\theta = 0$ may in fact be enforced automatically once one applies the ``phase-space magnetic field'' \eqnref{eq:phase_space_magnetic_field}, so that the global symmetry gets upgraded to $\mathrm{LU}(1)$ automatically.
 Ref.~\cite{Lu_2302} only considered systems of non-interacting fermions, but if the result does hold more generally, it would suggest that in a holographic model we could just take the gauge field in the bulk theory to be a $\mathrm{U}(1)$ gauge field on $M \times S^1$, which would mean we could use the usual Maxwell action for a $\mathrm{U}(1)$ gauge field rather than \eqnref{eq:maxwell}.
 We leave exploration of this possibility for future work.